nathancatania/glean-docs/docs/assistant/byo-key.en.md

     To use your own key, you will need GPT-4 access.

     * To access GPT-4 with Azure OpenAI, you need [access to the Azure OpenAI program](https://aka.ms/oai/access){:target="_blank"}.
-    * To access GPT-4 with OpenAI, you must have made payment of [at least $1 or more into your OpenAI account](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4){:target="_blank"}.
+    * To access GPT-4 with OpenAI, you must have made a payment of [at least $1 or more into your OpenAI account](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4){:target="_blank"}.

 ## Glean API Key vs BYO API Key